UEFA Nations League: all you need to know

 What are the advantages for supporters?

-Supporters more than most realise that most friendlies fail to deliver competitive and meaningful football.
+Supporters more than most realise that many friendlies fail to deliver competitive and meaningful football.
 Now they will have the opportunity to see their teams play in more competitive matches.

 Will this mean more demands on players and clubs?